 Kotagiri being a major hill station in the Nilgiri district can be ranked along with Coonoor and Ooty.
 It is the smallest of the three in many respects, but it does not come last in terms of ambience.
 It was from here that Ralph Thomas Hotchkin Griffith, the son of a Christian missionary, set about to translate the Vedas into English.

-The main site seeing options in and around the area also include Rangaswamy Pillar & Peak, Kodanad View Point, Catherine Water Falls, Elk Falls, John Sullivan Memorial, Nilgiris Museum, Nehru park, Snowdon Peak.
+The main sightseeing options in and around the area also include Rangaswamy Peak and Pillar, Kodanad View Point, Catherine Falls, Elk Falls, John Sullivan Memorial, Nilgiris Museum, Nehru park and Snowdon Peak.

 Summer is the best time to visit this place.